 Expert Guides on Displaying Categories in WordPress

-Now that you know how to display only the parent category for your WordPress posts, you may like to see some other guides related to displaying categories in WordPress:
+We hope this article helped you learn how to display only the parent category for your WordPress posts.
+You may also want to see some other guides related to displaying WordPress categories:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.